vboyev-MSFT/defender-docs/exposure-management/overview-data-connectors.md

 ### Roles & permissions

-For full access to connect and disconnect you need one of the following Microsoft Entra ID roles:
+For full access to connect and disconnect the data connectors you need one of the following Microsoft Entra ID roles:

 - Global Admin (read and write permissions)
 - Security Admin (read and write permissions)
 - Security Operator (read and limited write permissions)

-To view the status of the connectors you can use one of the following roles:
+To view the status of the connectors, you can use one of the following roles:

 - Global Reader (read permissions)
 - Security Reader (read permissions)